 - Does sliding scale retention work with the default retention settings in the Commitments tool?

 What is sliding scale retention?

 Sliding scale retention refers to the portion of a contract amount due that is withheld from a contracted party (the party doing the work) by the contracting party (the party paying for the work).
 The amounts withheld are based on a set of variable standards defined in the contract's scope of work.
 It is an industry-wide best practice in Australia, as well as legally regulated, to assure contractors and subcontractors meet all of the job's contractual obligations.

 Although the terms of the retention on your construction project's contracts will vary from contract to contract, below is an example to show how sliding scale retention is designed to work:

 - Let's assume you are a main contractor who has executed a $400,000.00 subcontract with a heavy equipment operator.

 - During the course of the project, you plan to make progress payments to the subcontractor.
-As such, you want to deduct 10% of the amount due on each payment application until 5% of the original commitment value ($20, 000.00) is held back.
+Per your agreement, let's assume you have an industry-standard contract that obliges you to deduct 10% of the amount due on each subcontractor payment application until 5% (£20,000.00) of the original subcontract's value (£400,000.00) is held back.